Infrared Sauna Therapy For Immune and Detox Support

 Insulin resistance, pre-diabetes, and diabetes are serious health issues that millions of people are facing worldwide.
 Insulin sensitivity, on the other hand, enhances fat burning and reduces inflammation.
 The good news is that infrared sauna therapy may improve insulin sensitivity and enhance your health as a result.

-Research has found that insulin-resistant, diabetic mice experienced a 31 percent decrease in insulin level and a significant improvement in blood sugar levels after receiving 30 minutes of hyperthermia treatment three times per week for twelve weeks.
+Research has found that insulin-resistant, diabetic mice experienced a 31 percent decrease in insulin levels and a significant improvement in blood sugar levels after receiving 30 minutes of hyperthermia treatment three times per week for twelve weeks.
 While eating a healthy, nutrient-dense, and low-carb diet is still critical for improved insulin sensitivity, research suggests that infrared sauna therapy can help you improve insulin sensitivity (11).

 insulin resistance